dppdppd/The-Boardgame-Insert-Toolkit/README.md

 e.g. `[ BOX_DIMENSIONS, [ 140, 250, 80 ] ]`

 #### `BOX_COMPONENTS`
-value is expected to be an array of components, each one representing one type of compartment, repeated in 2d.
+value is expected to be an array of components.

 #### `BOX_VISUALIZATION`
 describe me